Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 ## Getting Started

-To get started, download the `simple` folder from this repository or via this URL: [TODO]
+To get started, download the `simple` folder from this repository or via this URL: https://github.com/Lux-AI-Challenge/Lux-Design-2021/raw/master/kits/cpp/simple.zip

 Then navigate to that folder via command line e.g. `cd simple` or for windows `chdir simple`.